bayareala8s/Enterprise-Standard-Kafka-and-Spring-Boot/README.md

 This indicates that your application is running and healthy.
 If there are any issues with your application, the status will be `DOWN` and additional details about the issue will be provided.

+### API design best practices

+Here are some best practices for API design:

+Use RESTful principles: REST (Representational State Transfer) is a popular architectural style for APIs.
+It uses standard HTTP methods like GET, POST, PUT, DELETE, etc. Each URL corresponds to a resource, not an action.

+Consistent naming conventions: Use consistent naming conventions for your endpoints.
+For example, use nouns (not verbs) in endpoint paths, and use kebab-case (lowercase with hyphens) for multi-word paths.

+Use HTTP status codes: Use standard HTTP status codes to indicate the success or failure of a request.
+For example, use 200 for successful GET requests, 201 for successful POST requests, 400 for bad requests, 404 for not found, etc.

+Version your API: If you make changes to your API that are not backward compatible, you should version your API.
+This can be done by including the version number in the URL or in the request header.

+Pagination, sorting, and filtering: If your API returns a lot of data, provide a way for clients to paginate, sort, and filter the results.

+Rate limiting: To protect your API from abuse, you should implement rate limiting.
+This limits the number of requests a client can make in a certain time period.

+Security: Use standard authentication and authorization methods like OAuth or JWT.
+Also, always use HTTPS for secure communication.

+Error handling: Provide useful error messages that give clients clear information about what went wrong and how to fix it.

+Documentation: Provide clear, up-to-date documentation that explains how to use your API.
+This should include information about the endpoints, request/response examples, error codes, etc.

+Testing: Regularly test your API to ensure it works as expected and to catch any bugs or issues.
+This can include unit tests, integration tests, and load tests.

 # Enterprise-Standard-Kafka-and-Spring-Boot
 Complete code related to Kafka using Spring Boot.